Hidden ferromagnetism of centrosymmetric antiferromagnets: Electronic structure and minimal model for VF and CuF

 In both cases, the electronic structure is featured by two well isolated bands at the Fermi level, which are depicted in Fig.~\ref{fig:CuF2}.
 For each spin, these bands can accommodate one electron.
 Therefore, in non-magnetic LDA, the bands are half-filled.

-The Bloch functions for these bands can be transformed to the localized Wannier functions, which can be used as the basis states for the minimal model.
-For the construction of the Wannier functions themselves we use the projector-operator technique~\cite{WannierRevModPhys,review2008}.
+Using Bloch functions for these bands, one can construct the localized Wannier functions, which serve as the basis for a minimal model.
+For these purposes we employ the projector-operator technique~\cite{review2008,WannierRevModPhys}.
 Then, the transfer integrals $t_{\boldsymbol{R},\boldsymbol{R}'} \hat{\mathbb{1}} + i\boldsymbol{t}_{\boldsymbol{R},\boldsymbol{R}'} \cdot \hat{\boldsymbol{\sigma}}$ can be identifies with the matrix elements of LDA Hamiltonian with the SO coupling in the Wannier basis.
 The screened on-site Coulomb repulsion $U$ can be evaluated within constrained random-phase approximation~\cite{cRPA}, as explained in Ref.~\cite{review2008}.
 At the half-filling, the N\'eel field is related to $U$ as $B \approx U/2$.